WHAT IS A JUDGE?

 Created last September, the RCAC acts as a sounding board and outlet for judges around the world to voice their ideas, thoughts and concerns about Magic and the Judge Program.

-The RCAC advises Wizards and the Level 4 and 5 judges on issues arising from the Judge Program, including education, knowledge management, judge and player sanctions, and judge complaints, and will provide other general recommendations as the need arises.
+The RCAC advises Wizards and the leadership of the Judge Program on issues arising from the Judge Program, including education, knowledge management, judge and player sanctions, and judge complaints, and will provide other general recommendations as the need arises.
 The RCAC is comprised of judges, as well as player representative Jon Finkel, who was elected by the Hall of Fame selection committee, to provide feedback and the perspective of a player to the RCAC.

 Any judge in the Judge Program can contact the RCAC at email@example.com.